Dogs

 Raw Onions vs. Cooked Onions: Is There a Difference?

-• Raw Onions: Contain the highest concentration of thiosulfate, making them extremely toxic to dogs.
+• Raw : Contain the highest concentration of thiosulfate, making them extremely toxic to dogs.

-• Cooked Onions: Still contain thiosulfate, though cooking might slightly reduce the concentration.
+• Cooked : Still contain thiosulfate, though cooking might slightly reduce the concentration.
 However, they remain dangerous and can cause serious health issues.

 How Cooking Affects the Concentration of Thiosulfate